tianyin/configuration-management-papers/README.md

 ## Notes

-Feel free to open an issue or send me a PR if you have any suggestions or feedback.
+Feel free to open an issue or send me a PR, if you have any suggestions or feedback.